martinkosch/NonlinearCrystals.jl/docs/src/examples/adding_new_crystal.md

 # Adding a new nonlinear crystal

+This package becomes more useful as more nonlinear crystal data is added.
+Contributions to expand the crystal database are highly welcome!

-To define a new nonlinear crystal in NonlinearCrystals.jl, you should to:
+To define a new nonlinear crystal in NonlinearCrystals.jl, you need to:

 1. Provide metadata such as name, formula, symmetry group, and lattice parameters.
 2. Define its principal refractive indices using a `SellmeierFunction` for each crystal axis.